[Updated January 13, 2023]

 From Farm House Produce in Dahlonega GA and Pig & Grits in Burnsville NC to the Pedalin’ Pig in Boone and Banner Elk, we’ve been fortunate to sample some of the best BBQ joints the Blue Ridge region has to offer.

-We’re adding the Haywood Smokehouse to the list, and consider it the best BBQ restaurant in Waynesville.
+We’re adding Haywood Smokehouse to the list, and consider it one of the best BBQ restaurants in the region.

 With 3 Western North Carolina locations (the others are in Dillsboro and Franklin), the Haywood Smokehouse specializes in Texas-style barbecue using premium meats and house-made sausages.

 Their slow-roasted approach leads to meat that is fall-off-the-bone, melt-in-your-mouth tender.
 And even their side dishes (especially Burnt-end Baked Beans, Collard Greens, and Green Beans) offer intense smoky flavors.